TianQinSYSU/GWSpace/README.md

 The following waveform will be automatically complied during the installation:

-- Galactic binary: `FastGB`
+- Galactic compact binary: `FastGB` and `GCBWaveform`

-  - This is a modified version of galactic compact binary (GCB) waveform generation code, using a fast/slow decomposition of the waveform to reduce the computational cost.
+  - `FastGB`: a modified version of galactic compact binary (GCB) waveform generation code, which is based on the implementation of `Galaxy` in the Mock LISA Data Challenges' package.
+The code using a fast/slow decomposition of the waveform to reduce the computational cost, for more details about the original construction of the method see [arXiv:0704.1808](https://arxiv.org/abs/0704.1808).
+  - `GCBWaveform`: a Python code to generate the waveform of GCB in time domain.

-- Binary black hole (BBH): [`pyIMRPhenomD`](https://github.com/XGI-MSU/PyIMRPhenomD)
+- Binary black hole (BBH): `PyIMRPhenomD` and `pyIMRPhenomD`

-  - This module implements the IMRPhenomD in a pure python code, compiled with the numba just in time compiler.
+  - [`PyIMRPhenomD`](https://github.com/XGI-MSU/PyIMRPhenomD): implements the `IMRPhenomD` waveform in a pure python code, compiled with the numba just in time compiler.
+  - `pyIMRPhenomD`: a `C` code developed by Michael Puerrer to implement the `IMRPhenomD` waveform.

 - Stellar-mass BBH (with eccentricity): `EccentricFD`